-- Gather views and aspirations of your child - Listen to any concerns you may have - Consider completing a 'Concerns Sheet' with specific targets - Plan any additional support your child may need. - Discuss any referrals to outside professionals to support your child. - Consider starting a Home School Action Plan or an Early Help Assessment (previously known as a Devon Assessment Framework DAF2a My Plan.)
+- Gather views and aspirations of your child - · Listen to any concerns you may have - Consider completing an 'Early Support' plan with specific targets - Plan any additional support your child may need. - Discuss any referrals to outside professionals to support your child. - Consider starting a Home School Action Plan or an Early Help Assessment (previously known as a Devon Assessment Framework - DAF2a My Plan.)